Skip to content

 Can engraved keypads be customised to our family's actual scenes?

-Yes — every keypad we install is engraved with your household's actual scenes (Welcome, Dinner, Film, Goodnight) free of charge above a defined zone count on Rako, Fibaro and KNX.
-Every keypad we install is engraved with the household's real scenes — Welcome, Dinner, Film, Goodnight — rather than generic numbers.
-The engraving is a free service on Rako, Fibaro and KNX deployments above a defined zone count.
+Yes — every keypad we install is engraved with your household's actual scenes (Welcome, Dinner, Film, Goodnight) rather than generic numbers, free of charge above a defined zone count on Rako, Fibaro and KNX.

 Will I be able to control the home from my phone or only from keypads?

-Both — every deployment ships with a mobile app plus engraved keypads at primary doorways, with voice control via Alexa, Google or Siri configured where wanted.
-Every deployment ships with a mobile app (Rako App, Fibaro Home Center, or KNX-app of your chosen brand) plus engraved keypads at primary doorways.
-Voice control via Alexa, Google or Siri is configured where the homeowner wants it.
+Both — every deployment ships with a mobile app (Rako App, Fibaro Home Center, or the KNX app of your chosen brand) plus engraved keypads at primary doorways, with voice control via Alexa, Google or Siri configured where the homeowner wants it.

 How long does the system last?

 Rako and KNX deployments run 15–25 years with normal AMC; Fibaro controllers carry a 10–15 year operational horizon.
-Spare panels for active deployments are held at our Lachit Nagar office.
-Run 15–25 years with normal AMC. with normal AMC.
-Fibaro controllers carry a 10–15 year operational horizon.
 We hold spare panels and modules at our Lachit Nagar office for every active deployment so any failure is recoverable in hours rather than days.

 Voice control — Alexa, Google or Apple HomeKit?